Our stories

 read more

-“Initially I was diagnosed with Post Natal Depression 19 years ago, shortly after I had my first daughter.
-The diagnosis changed later to Clinical Depression and about 6 years ago my psychiatrist of 15 years diagnosed me with Bipolar 2.”
+“Initially I was diagnosed with Post Natal Depression 19 years ago, shortly after I had my first daughter.”

 read more